gchq/sleeper/docs/usage/properties/instance/cdk/common.md

-## Common
+## Common - CDK Defined

-The following properties are commonly used throughout Sleeper.
+The following instance properties are commonly used throughout Sleeper.

 | Property Name                                                    | Description                                                                                                                                                                |
 |------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------|